clowder-framework/clowder2/docs/source/storage.md

 ### Storing on Local Filesystem

-For all local options,file versioning is not supported.
+For all local options, file versioning is not supported.
 Clowder will not recognize if the underlying file changes, and uploading duplicate filenames will simply overwrite the existing file and update the size and date.

 #### Adding existing local files